Enhanced neutrino polarizability

 \subsection{Supernova cooling}

 There are several important differences between cooling rates deduced from HB stars and the SN.
 Firstly, at proto-neutron star densities and temperatures the neutrinos produced inside the core are efficiently trapped, leading to a thermal population of neutrinos with a chemical potential $\mu_\nu\sim200\,$MeV.
 The decays of a propagating $\phi$ into neutrinos, therefore no longer lead to enhanced cooling rates.
 Secondly, the total luminosity is quite sensitive to the exact radial profile of the SN core after the start of the explosion.
 The SM temperature and density profiles as a function of the distance from the center, $r$, can be obtained via numerical simulations, and depend both on the initial conditions of the progenitor star and the explosion mechanism.
-In the numerics we use the profile from Ref.~\cite{Fischer:2018kdt} at the benchmark time $t=1$ s after the start of the explosion, leading to constraints that are in general agreement with the results of Ref. \cite{Fiorillo:2022cdq}.
+In the numerical analysis we use the profile from Ref.~\cite{Fischer:2018kdt} at the benchmark time $t=1$ s after the start of the explosion.